Skip to content

 vz:

-base: base
+base: my-base-label

 shed create myproject --image full # batteries-included